Aesthetic Realism is a cult

 Fanatical devotion to the leader, cutting off relations with families who aren't also believers -- it's all here.

 The AR group used to try to "cure" people of being gay.
 They stopped that in 1990 because high-profile success cases kept deciding they were gay after all and leaving.
-AR has never said their gay-changing attempts were wrong.
+They still believe that studying AR can "cure" gayness, they just no longer conduct the conversion therapy sessions themselves.

 AR's founder killed himself